Summary: Multiple Aboriginal engravings located on five sites across the western side of Topham Hill, on a series of rock ledges.

-Above the significant Topham Hill Trig Aboriginal engraving site is a long rock ledge along the hill, which has many more Aboriginal carvings.
-Some of these were documented by W.D.Campbell in 1899, but he missed or ignored a number of engravings which were later recorded by McCarthy.
+Above the significant Topham Hill Trig Aboriginal engraving site is a long rock ledge along the hill, which has many more Aboriginal engravings.
+Some of these were documented by W.D.Campbell in 1899, but he missed or ignored a number of figures which were later recorded by McCarthy.

 Shield